jopasserat/puppet-xnat/INSTALL.md

    - Fedora: `yum install rubygems`
    - RedHat:
      - for below: replace the 7s with 6s or 5s if that is the installed RedHat version.
 Replace x86_64 with i386 for systems with a 32-bit instruction set.
-     - y`um-config-manager --enable rhel-7-server-optional-rpms` (run `yum install yum-utils` if not installed)
+     - `yum-config-manager --enable rhel-7-server-optional-rpms` (run `yum install yum-utils` if not installed)
      - check if rhel-7-server-optional-rpms is shown in yum repolist
      - if not, probably subscription-manager should be used: subscription-manager repos --enable=rhel-7-server-optional-rpms
      - `yum install rubygems` (confirm any required keys)